YaggiDev/Python-Term-deposit-prediction/README.md

 There are no missing values for each attribute.

 # Feature engineering
 First step in future engineering was to map categorical variables.
-In this step following columns were mapped:
+In this step following columns were mapped into single binary variables:
 - Target
+- Answer
+- Housing
+- Loan
+- Contact

+However these columns were transformed into dummy variables:
 - Marital
 - Education
-- Default
+- Job
-- Contact
+- Month
-- Loan
+- Day of week
 - Poutcome

+On the basis of the above listed columns there were created binary variables for each encountered unique value.
-On the basis of the Month column there were created binary variables for each month, so as the result we added 12 new columns to our dataframe.
-Thus the initial Month column was dropped.
+//On the basis of the Month column there were created binary variables for each month, so as the result we added 12 new columns to our dataframe.
+Thus the initial Month column was dropped, .
-Same solution was also applied to Job column (we obtained 12 new binary variables).
+//Same solution was also applied to Job column (we obtained 12 new binary variables).